 • Carnaval, Argentina, Brazil, and Uruguay: The week before the start of Lent, Mardi Gras is celebrated in many towns in Argentina, although to a much lesser extent than in neighboring Brazil.
-In addition to Rio's incredible party, Salvador puts the accent on participation: The action is out on the streets with the blocos, flatbed trucks with bands and sound systems leading people on a 3-day dance through the streets.
+In addition to Rio's incredible party, Salvador puts the emphasis on participation: The action is out on the streets with the blocos, flatbed trucks with bands and sound systems leading people on a 3-day dance through the streets.
 Carnaval is celebrated throughout Uruguay with a passion topped only by Brazil.
 Montevideo spares no neighborhood parades, dance parties, and intense Latin merrymaking.
-See chapters 4, 6, and 10.
+See chapters 4, 6, and 12.

-• Festival of the Virgen de la Candelaria, Bolivia and Peru: The Virgen de la Candelaria is one of the most beloved religious icons in Bolivia.
+Festival of the Virgen de la Candelaria, Bolivia and Peru: The Virgen de la Candelaria is one of the most beloved religious icons in Bolivia.
 On February 2, parades and parties erupt in Copacabana in her honor.
 The festivities, which are some of the liveliest in Bolivia, combine a mixture of Catholic and ancient local influences.
 Puno, perhaps the epicenter of Peruvian folklore, imbues its festivals with a unique vibrancy; their celebration of the Virgin is one of the greatest folk religious festivals in South America, with a 2-week explosion of music and dance, and some of the most fantastic costumes and masks seen anywhere.
-See "Lake Titicaca" in chapter 5 and "Puno & Lake Titicaca" in chapter 9.
+See "Lake Titicaca" in chapter 5 and "Puno & Lake Titicaca" in chapter 11.

-- A soccer game at Maracanã stadium, Brazil: Nothing can prepare you for a game at the largest stadium in the world.
-Up to 100,000 fans sing, dance, and drum for hours in one of the biggest parties in town.
-See "Rio de Janeiro" in chapter 6. - New Year's Eve, Brazil and Chile: Join up to a million revelers on Copacabana Beach for one the largest celebrations in Brazil; fireworks, concerts, and the religious ceremonies of the Afro-Brazilian Candomblé make for an unforgettable New Year's Eve.
+• New Year's Eve, Brazil and Chile: Join up to a million revelers on Copacabana Beach for one of the largest celebrations in Brazil; fireworks, concerts, and the religious ceremonies of the Afro-Brazilian Candomblé make for an unforgettable New Year's Eve.
 In Chile, Valparaíso rings in the new year with a spectacular bang, setting off a fireworks display high above the city's shimmering bay for the throngs of visitors who blanket the hills.
 Pablo Neruda used to spend New Year's here, watching the exploding sky from his home high on a cliff.
 The yearly event is absolutely hectic, so come early and plan on staying late.
-See "Rio de Janeiro" in chapter 6 and "Around Santiago & the Central Valley" in chapter 7. - Dieciocho, Chile: Chile's Independence Day (Sept 18), followed
+See "Rio de Janeiro" in chapter 6 and "Around Santiago & the Central Valley" in chapter 7.